twpayne/flatjson/README.md

 To generate a unified diff between two JSON files, specify the `-diff` option and the filenames on the command line, for example:

-    flatjson -diff ./testdata/a.json ./testdata/b.json
+    flatjson --diff ./testdata/a.json ./testdata/b.json

-An additional `-context` option specifies how many lines of context to show.
+An additional `--context` option specifies how many lines of context to show.
 The default is three.

 ## License